AonghasMackay/MackaysMemeMachine/README.md

 # MackaysMemeMachine
 Discord bot for score keeping based on custom emoji reactions.
 Work in progress.
+Please provide credit if you fork the project

 ## How it works